Blokyk/starkid/README.md

 - If the generator can't find a valid description class, it will only generate *a part* of the code, leading to errors

-- If the generator encounters any error, it just fails silently instead of reporting diagnostics (however, it generates `CLIGen_err.g.txt` with an error message which can help in narrowing down the problem)
+- If the generator encounters any error, it just fails silently instead of reporting diagnostics (however, it generates `Recline_err.g.txt` with an error message which can help in narrowing down the problem)

 - We don't emit any error when someone defines an arg or option of an unsupported type